Land0fChocolate/NewEmeraldRomHack/README.md

 - Abilities that activate at the same time as other abilities can use wrong strings in the battle message.
 - When Rattled is activated, the wrong ability is shown on the pop-up.
 - Sometimes when Truant triggers, the wrong ability is shown on the pop-up.
+- Intimidate may trigger on fainted mons.
+- Frisk may trigger on the wrong Pokemon.
+- Arena Trap battle message when trying to switch doesn't show the ability string.
 - Grassy Terrain background is jank.
 - Electric Terrain background is jank.
 - Misty Terrain background is jank.
 - Gunk Shot background is slightly jank.
 - Aura Sphere background is slightly jank.
 - Hurricane background is jank.
+- Burn Up background is jank.
 - Origin Pulse background is jank.
 - Cloud reflection can be seen in the very tall grass in Route 120.
-- Jumping into very tall grass from ledge and moving produces incorrect grass animation.
+- Jumping into long grass from ledge and moving produces incorrect grass animation.
-- When a Pokemon with Clear Body uses Hammer Arm, its speed doesn't go down.
-- Some door animations don't work when the Player runs into them from an angle.
-The Player just runs into the door without it opening.
-(Ever Grande City Battle Tent, Fortree City Pokemon Center.)
+- When a Pokemon evolves by trading, an exp gain sound plays over the Pokemon's cry.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 Repeatedly occurs when KOing it from 100% HP.
 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
 - Deoxys sometimes skips a form change.
 Repeatedly occurs with Draining Kiss.